mickymacirl/CI-P2-Fruit/README.md

 ## Colors

-* The website and logo and text effects use the following colors which go together well.
+* The website, logo and text effects use the following colors which go together well.

 * Forest Green Traditional, Marigold and Golden Poppy.